Peter-Juhasz/adventures-in-performance/linq.md

 ## Optimize enumeration for lists
 For every enumeration on an `IEnumerable<T>`, we need to create an `IEnumerator<T>` to enumerate the elements.
 Since we work with interfaces here, this object is allocated on the heap.
-But
+But in most cases, we deal with lists, which enumeration mechanism is known, so we can move that implementation upwards to spare a head allocation:

 ```cs
 public static bool Any<T>(this IReadOnlyList<T> source, Func<T, bool> predicate)